-As Executive Director, Tim Roache oversees the Commission's day-to-day operations and all long-term projects and programs, including financial and personnel management and grant applications.
+As Executive Director, Jay Minkarah oversees the Commission's day-to-day operations and all long-term projects and programs, including financial and personnel management and grant applications.
 He works closely with the Commission's Executive Committee and Board of Commissioners to craft long-term strategic plans for the Commission and assess performance measures.
-Mr. Roache also serves as the primary public representative of the Commission at various conferences, meetings, forums, and events.
+Mr. Minkarah also serves as the primary public representative of the Commission at various conferences, meetings, forums, and events.

 Minkarah started his career as an NRPC Regional Planner and was with the organization for approximately 8 years.
 Minkarah previously served as the Community Development Director for the Town of Merrimack, Economic Development Director for the City of Nashua’s Community Development Division, and the Economic Director for the City of Manchester.
 Most recently, Minkarah has served as the President and CEO of DevelopSpringfield, the private non-profit development partner for the City of Springfield, MA.

 Jay earned a Bachelor of Science in Urban Planning from the University of Cincinnati in Cincinnati, Ohio.
 Jay subsequently earned a Juris Doctor from The University of New Hampshire School of Law (formerly Franklin Pierce Law Center) in Concord, NH.

 Sara Siskavich, Assistant Director - GIS/IT Programs, oversee the direction of NRPC’s technology initiatives as well as provide supervisory, contractual, budgeting, and advanced project management duties as needed to support the day-to-day administration of the Commission.